The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 “Why ADHD Should Be the New ‘A’ in MBA: The Secret to Managing a Wild Workforce”

-Imagine a master's degree where, instead of lectures on finance, you get a guided tour of your brain's chaos!
-Embrace the whirlwind with ADHD strategies, creating leaders proficient in thinking outside the box—or, more precisely, outside the cubicle filled with distractions.
+Picture a virtuoso’s degree where, instead of lectures on finance, you get a guided tour of your brain’s chaos!
+Accept the whirlwind with ADHD strategies, creating leaders proficient in thinking outside the box—or, more precisely, outside the cubicle filled with distractions.

 “When Your ‘Impulsive Shopping’ Is Actually ‘Executive Skill Testing’: Let’s Call It Research”